Create an App and a Lens

 Create an App

-An Einstein Analytics app is a curated set of analyses and paths through your data, plus powerful tools for spontaneous, deep explorations.
-Einstein Analytics starts with apps.
+A Tableau CRM app is a curated set of analyses and paths through your data, plus powerful tools for spontaneous, deep explorations.
+Tableau CRM starts with apps.
 Apps organize data projects, run presentations directly from dashboards, and control asset sharing.

-Now that you’ve signed in to your Einstein Analytics-enabled Developer Edition org and connected it to Trailhead, you’re ready to get started.
+Now that you’ve signed in to your Tableau CRM-enabled Developer Edition org and connected it to Trailhead, you’re ready to get started.

 - If you’re not already there, open your Developer Edition org.
 And if you see the Welcome to Lightning Experience window, you can close it.